slosar/FFTLog/README.md

 # FFTLog
-C and C++ implementations of FFTLog algorithm
+C and C++ implementations of the FFTLog algorithm.

-This is famous FFTLog.
+This is the famous FFTLog.

-First imlplemented by the living legend Andrew Hamilton:
+First implemented by the living legend Andrew Hamilton:

 http://casa.colorado.edu/~ajsh/FFTLog/

-This version is a C version that was adapted from the C++ version found in Copter JWG Carlson, another big loss for the cosmology community.
+This version is a C version that was adapted from the C++ version found in Copter by JWG Carlson, another big loss for the cosmology community.

 https://github.com/jwgcarlson/Copter